 Hotel weddings are obviously a popular option because it solves a lot of problems in terms of accommodation.

-So just because a exhibitor doesn’t say hello straight away at these fairs it is quite possibly because the last 10 people they’ve said hello to are just wandering around the fair because it’s Sunday.
+It’s possible that the last 10 people they’ve spoken to are just wandering around the fair because it’s Sunday.

-There’s nothing to say that the exhibitors here will not be of quality but the hotel will likely have just wanted to fill the spaces up.
+There’s nothing to say that the exhibitors here will not be of quality but the hotel will not have vetted them.

 The Company organised Wedding Fairs